-The level of swappiness controls the tendency of the kernel to move a process out of the physical RAM on to a swap disk.
+The swap level controls the tendency of the kernel to move a process out of the physical RAM on to a swap disk.

-Choosing the best swappiness value for your system requires some experimentation so you can choose the best value for your server.
+Choosing the accurate swappiness value for your system requires some experimentation to choose the best value for your server.

 Managing virtual memory with vmstat

-Another important command used in Linux process management which is vmstat. vmstat command is used often in Linux process management, it gives a summary reporting associated with memory, processes, and paging.
+Another important command used in Linux process management which is vmstat. vmstat command gives a summary reporting about memory, processes, and paging.

 $ vmstat -a